Kira Duke

 kira.duke@mtsu.edu

-Duke received her B.A. in history at Rhodes College in Memphis.
-Duke completed her M.A. in history at the University of Tennessee, Knoxville.
-Her thesis entitled “To Disturb the People as Little as Possible: the Desegregation of Memphis City Schools” explored how school desegregation unfolded in the Memphis City School system.
-Prior to joining the CHP in 2010, she worked 4 ½ years at the National Civil Rights Museum as Education Programs Manager.
+Duke received her B.A. in History at Rhodes College in Memphis.
+She completed her M.A. in History at the University of Tennessee, Knoxville.
+Her thesis, entitled “To Disturb the People as Little as Possible: The Desegregation of Memphis City Schools,” explored how school desegregation unfolded in the Memphis City School System.
+Prior to joining the CHP in 2010, she worked 4½ years at the National Civil Rights Museum as Education Programs Manager.